 - Diameter - A significant change in size (greater than 6mm), although any mole that is getting larger should be brought to the attention of your dermatologist; many melanomas are being diagnosed at much smaller diameters.

-- Evolving - any new spot or mole that is changing in color, shape or size
+- Evolving - any new spot or mole that is changing in color, shape or size or itches or bleeds.

 How is Skin Cancer Diagnosed?